-Our speech represents our spiritual condition so we should be careful that we make sure that we put priority on communication with integrity.
+Our speech represents our spiritual condition, so we should be careful that we make sure that we put the priority on communication with integrity.

 James addresses his concerns about making false oaths to members of the family of God.
 These believers use oaths as a cover for their false claims.

 do not swear, either by heaven or by earth